Frequently Asked Questions

 Can I see my son or talk on the phone with him while he is at camp?

 We kindly request that visitation is kept to check-in and out days.
 We have found that unscheduled visits and a camper coming to the phone can disrupt activity time and can lead to additional homesickness.
 In line with our technology policy we do not deliver emails or faxes to campers.
 We continue the tradition of the mail boat that drops and picks up the mail daily at camp.
 Campers look forward to receiving mail from home.

 Do campers ever leave the camp property for any Belknap activities?

 Our program is mostly residential based and occurs on Camp Belknap’s 300 acres.
-However, Campers have the opportunity to sign up for a variety of opportunities including day hiking trips, water trips (sailing, canoeing, kayaking), to play sports with a team at another camp, and other trips (such as to the local farm or church).
+However, Campers have the opportunity to sign up for a variety of opportunities including day hiking trips, water trips (sailing, canoeing, kayaking), to play sports with a team at another camp, and other trips (such as to the local farm).
 We travel to these places either by boat, van or bus.

 What activities does camp offer?

 Camp offers a variety of activities.
 Click here to learn more about our programs.

 Do campers get to decide what activities he wants to do?